-The Jerry Northern Scholarship in Pediatric Audiology will be awarded to full-time graduate students enrolled in an audiology (AuD, PhD, AuD/PhD) program and in good standing at a U.S. university during the 2021-2022 academic year.
+The Jerry Northern Scholarship in Pediatric Audiology will be awarded to full-time graduate students enrolled in an audiology (AuD, PhD, AuD/PhD) program and in good standing at a U.S. university during the 2024-2025 academic year.
 Applicants must be in at least their second academic year in the graduate program and have completed at least one course in pediatric audiology.
-Each university audiology program may nominate only one student for this scholarship opportunity.

 How to Apply

-- Resume/CV: Includes accomplishments in the following areas: clinical skills and experiences, and leadership and service activities as they relate to clinical work with a focus on pediatric audiology.
-Please include your grade point average, as well as the university’s grading scale (i.e., 3.5 with maximum possible of 4 or 3.9 with maximum possible of 5).
+- CV/Resume – Include accomplishments in the following areas: clinical skills and experiences, and leadership and service activities as they relate to clinical work with a focus on pediatric audiology.
+Please include grade point average as well as the university’s grading scale (i.e., 3.5 with maximum possible of 4 or 3.9 with maximum possible of 5).
 CV/Resume must be uploaded to the application as part of the supporting documentation requirements.
 Accepted file formats are PDF, DOC, and DOCX.